Attack of the killer tomatoes!

 - Do You Want to Copulate?: Tara in the second film does not beat around the bush when she expresses her attraction towards Chad Finletter.

 - The '80s: Return of the Killer Tomatoes has this in spades with mullets and '80s Hair, garish clothes and synth music.
+Not to mention all of the pop culture references and product placement jokes.
+Matt himself invokes this when he suggests the director sell out to help finish the movie.

 - Enemy Mine: After he succeeds in taking over the world in the animated series' second season premiere, Dr. Gangreen 's tomatoes turn on the angry scientist and he is forced to join forces with the Killer Tomato Task Force to try and defeat them.